-This was a first attempt using the materials I had on hand.
+This was my first attempt using the materials I had on hand.

 Materials Needed To Make Succulent Wreath

-I then tucked the loose ends in under the nylon wire at the back.
+The loose ends were then tucked under the nylon wire at the back.

-Step 2 – Tuck In Pieces Of Moss
+Step 2 – Create Moss Base On Wreath

 I tried to space the moss out fairly evenly.